 Wood Green Business Improvement District (BID) have been awarded funding through the Mayor of London’s Greener City Fund Community Grant Scheme to transform the front of the Library area on the High Road.
 Working in Partnership with the Council, the BID submitted an application for additional funding to look at creating a space which can be utilised to improve the look of the area while supporting community activities.

 The BID was keen after feedback from both businesses and the general public to look to improve the area of derelict planters outside the Library to create a new community garden over which the community feels a sense of ownership.
-The project will incorporate a community gardening and volunteering opportunities through a new “Friends of the Library Garden Group“.
+The project will incorporate a community gardening and volunteering opportunities through a new “Community Library Garden Group“.
 Working in partnership with local social Enterprise “Grow N22”, the project will deliver increased access to green space, seating and a platform space for community use.

 The project which will be delivered in May/June 2019 but the BID is keen to here from anyone from all ages who would like to be involved.
 For further information, please visit our website at www.woodgreenbid.co.uk/themes/place-and-connectivity